Training Secrets For The Outdoor Athlete

 Conditioning, work capacity, or fitness.; It doesn't matter what you call it, but the ability to do hard work repeatedly is a vital performance trait to train.
 All fitness has a foundation in strength, so one of the simplest ways to increase your conditioning is to get stronger.
 Then a given task is less taxing.

 While doing your strength training is essential, you also have to train your body to endure.
-This is where you have to put the time building stamina in different time and intensity domains.
+This is where you have to put the time building stamina in a different time and intensity domains.

 I break conditioning down into two main areas; General physical preparedness(GPP) and sport-specific fitness.
 There is carry-over between the two, but if you want to improve running or cycling, you have to lace up your shoes or get on the bike.